mccornet/pl-900/06 - PowerAppsPortal.md

 ### Power Apps portals Studio

-You can use Power Apps portals Studio to create and customize your website.
-It contains various options to add and configure webpages, components, forms, and lists.
+***Power Apps portals Studio is used to create and customize the website.
+It contains various options to add and configure webpages, components, forms, and lists.***

 <details>
  <summary>Anatomy of Power Apps portals Studio</summary>